TNaidoo/GettingAndCleaningDataProject/README.md

 - Columns labels are inserted: "Subject", "Activity", and relevant labels provided in the "features.txt" file
 - The mean and standard deviation for each variable was extracted into a new dataset.
 Note: In this case only the mean() and std() results were extracted according to the description of the variables provided in the features_info file
 - Column labels were formatted to be more meaningful
-- A set of tidy data was produced containing the average of each variable (as specified in the Codebook) for each subject and each activity
+- A set of tidy data was produced containing the average of each variable (as specified in the Codebook) for each subject and each activity: called tidyData2